This is probably the most important lesson I ever learned.

-There’s a compass in your gut that points two directions : exciting and draining.
+There’s a compass in your gut that points two directions:

-No matter what advice anyone gives you — no matter how smart the person telling you what to do — you need to let this compass override your other decisions.
+No matter what advice anyone gives you — no matter how smart they may be — you need to let this compass guide you.

 Whatever excites you, go do it.